All Episodes

 And they think you're a genius if you're part of the squad and believe in the Green New Deal.

-That's that's their fundamental belief.
+That's their fundamental belief.

 But if you're a Trump supporter, you're rude, you're crude, you're a smelly Walmart voter, irredeemable, deplorable, clinging to God, guns, Bibles, religion.